-Traeger barbeque brisket is savory, tender and makes the most out of this cut of beef.
-Serve this up for holidays, bbq’s, or even a weekend dinner for the family.
+Traeger Smoked Brisket is bold and beefy and makes the most out of this tough cut of beef.
+Serve this up for holidays, Sunday barbecue, or even a week’s (or more) worth of lunches.

 Traeger Smoked Brisket

 Smoking your brisket on the Traeger helps to infuse the brisket with incredible flavor from the wood smoke and all of the spices and seasonings you layer on.
 You won’t need to make a pit stop at your local barbecue joint with a recipe like this!

 Many people are intimidated by brisket, but there are all kinds of tricks you can use to make sure your brisket stays tender and juicy.
 I am always looking for ways to master the grill, but with a straightforward, no-fuss approach.